-SF 50150A Service Learning 1-Exhibit a binder portfolio to reflect what the exhibitor accomplished in the four steps of service learning.
-This should include researching the need of the community and steps taken to serve that need.
-If exhibitor has been enrolled in project for multiple years, the binder portfolio should include previous years' work.
+F4H404 Service Learning 1, 2, or 3 - Exhibit a binder portfolio to reflect what you accomplished in the four steps of service learning.
+If you have been enrolled in a Service Learning project for multiple years, the binder portfolio should include previous years' work.
 Use of page protectors is recommended.
-A display board may accompany the portfolio, exhibits are limited to 2'6" wide and 15" deep